wini-rs/wini-website/src/pages/doc/pages/concepts/pages.md

 # Pages

-Pages are functions — returning some HTML — that are used as an endpoint on the server.
+Pages are functions returning some HTML, that are used as an endpoint on the server.
 In wini, this is defined as a function returning `Markup` (which is more or less, a `String` (more in the Maud chapter))

 ## Usage
 ```rs